Fantasy sports punishments

 Team name takeover

-The league gets to rename the loser’s team for the first month of next season.
-No veto unless it crosses the line.
+The league renames the loser’s team for the first month of next season.

 Sacko speech

-The last place manager must deliver a short apology speech before next year’s draft.
-Bonus points for formal wording.
+The last-place manager delivers a short apology speech before next year’s draft.

 Bad jersey day